jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 the virtual machine to 1536 MB (1.5 GB) of RAM.
 To change these settings, you will need to edit the Vagrantfile while the virtual machine is shut down.

+(The % indicates that the command can be done from anywhere in the virtual machine, regardless of working directory.)

 Stop the web server by pressing Ctrl-C in the SSH terminal.
-Then shut down the virtual machine: vagrant@precise32:~/makahiki/makahiki$ sudo shutdown -h now
+Then shut down the virtual machine:
+% sudo shutdown -h now

 This will end the SSH session.